Montiel-Mobile/NSManagedObject-XML/README.md

 'Relation' - value is unused, it's presence is used to identify the relationship to an entity within the root entity's hierarchy structure (does not create the relationship entity).

 'SortOrder' - value is a number that indicates the order to sort the relationships of the entity.

+'RootHierarchyAttrKey' - value identifies the path of the unique id of the entity at the top of the hierarchy relative to the given entity.

 LICENSE
 -------